rocknRol/max7219mat/README.md

 - **quitLibrary()**

-In the folder where the file "pymax7219lib.cpython-37m-arm-linux-gnueabihf.so" is present You can execute **python3** and import the module **pymax7219lib**
+In the folder where the file "pymax7219lib.cpython-37m-arm-linux-gnueabihf.so" is present You can launch **python3** and import the module **pymax7219lib**
 For example You can execute the selftest:

 ```